Bruin-Dev/Intelygenz/README.md

      $ sudo mv ./k9s /usr/local/bin/k9s
      ```

-- **robo3t** (optional): It is neccessary install this command line tool to interact with [MongoDB](https://www.mongodb.com/) DBs used in KRE.
+- **robo3t** (optional): It is necessary install this command line tool to interact with [MongoDB](https://www.mongodb.com/) DBs used in KRE.
 It can be installed with the following commands:

     - *MacOS*: